 --Cynthia Hogue, author of Revenance

-* Poulos, along with poet Gregory Donovan, is currently editing a book of transcriptions from interviews from the film A Late Style of Fire.
+* Poulos, along with poet Gregory Donovan, is currently submitting Prismatics: Larry Levis and Contemporary American Poetry, a book of transcriptions from interviews from the film A Late Style of Fire, for publication.

 Copyright 2016 Michele Poulos.
 All rights reserved.